When I was 28, my life changed forever.

 The few things that we kept were our books and personal development materials such as CDs and DVDs.

-One of my proudest moments as a mother is seeing my youngest daughter has taken interest in books.
+One of my proudest moments as a mother is seeing my youngest daughter has taken an interest in books.
 When she was in primary school, she used to spend most of her allowance in books and she herself has a massive collection.

 What does your personal development library look like?